joectchan/joectchan.github.io/_posts/2022/01/29/2022-01-29-cpp-constexpr-trim-string.md

 I experimented with C++17 string_view.
 I hoped it can avoid messy template meta programming.
 I tested on Compiler Explorer but the function that extracts class name and function name ended up as a regular function, not an inline constexpr function.
 Here is the failed [code](https://godbolt.org/z/597637f6Y)

-By the way, I came across [this](https://davidgorski.ca/posts/truncate-string-whitespace-compiletime-cpp/) which showed how to trim whitespaces at compile-time.
-I did not use this technique, but I might need it in the future.
+By the way, I came across this [post](https://davidgorski.ca/posts/truncate-string-whitespace-compiletime-cpp/) showing a technique to trim whitespaces at compile-time.
+I did not it but it might be useful in the future.